Henrik Rödl

-Amateur career
+College career

-Rödl was spotted by Smith's staff while he was an exchange student at Chapel Hill High School, a school located only a few miles from UNC's campus.
-Rödl and teammate Major Geer led the CHHS basketball team to the 1987 North Carolina State High School Basketball Championship.
+Rödl was spotted by Dean Smith's staff while he was an exchange student at Chapel Hill High School, a school located only a few miles from UNC's campus.
+Rödl and teammate Major Geer, led the CHHS boys basketball team to the 1987 NCHSAA 4A state title.
 He returned to Germany for 2 years before returning to Chapel Hill.